 Is it because, to bring up another one of our parents’ clichés, you can’t hear what he’s singing over all that goddamned noise?
 If that’s it, I urge you to READ some of TA’s lyrics (Google them).
 Patrick Stickles is one of the finest songwriters of our day.
 The Monitor, the album from which “A More Perfect Union” originates, is a breathtaking compilation of songs that explore Stickles’s mental state and battles with anorexia and depression through the prism of the U.S. Civil War.
 That’s a pretty heady concept, and the fact that he succeeded in pulling it off (not just me talking; Google all the reviews when it came out) set a high bar for whatever he and the band did next.

 One thing about the punk bands you disparage so much, David: They are meant to be heard live.
 I can’t tell you how many bands I had never listened to or was lukewarm about that I became ride-or-die for after seeing them live.
 That includes TA.
 I had heard and liked some of The Monitor before I saw them the first time (as their next album was coming out), but it took a live show, one of the best I’ve ever seen, to really appreciate this band.
 And every TA show I’ve seen since is a marvel of one kind or another.
-Stickles is a mercurial frontman: At one show he may remove his shirt and “move like Jagger”; at another he’s wearing sweatpants and sullenly complaining about his life (while taking it all out on the guitar and putting on a blistering set); at one he’s genial and erudite and another testy and combative.
-I arrived on time for a sound check at a show he did for a local radio station that is better known for playing and putting on shows by the likes of, well, David Crosby.
+Stickles is a mercurial frontman: At one show he may remove his shirt and “move like Jagger”; at another he’s wearing sweatpants and sullenly complaining about his life (while taking it all out on the guitar); at one he’s genial and erudite and another testy and combative.
+I arrived in time for a sound check at a show he did for a local radio station that is better known for playing and putting on shows by the likes of, well, David Crosby.
 Patrick trolled the waiting audience outside the venue by putting the band through some really great covers of classic rock songs from the 60s and 70s, but then did the usual TA set at the show itself (and won over many of the aging boomers in attendance), plus a Stones song for an encore.
 He can hold his own in a large venue like a true rock star and tear up a small one like a force of nature.

 There is some social commentary in Patrick’s lyrics, which I know you used to like.
 Other songs are personal.
 One of my own favorites, “No Future (Part 3)” (which incidentally is always an incendiary singalong number live), lays out a description of recovering from depression with a clarity that cuts to the chase in a way the DSM-5 and William Styron could only dream of pulling off.
-Attend a TA show and stand up front (have those earplugs ready; there are often THREE guitars thrashing onstage) and see if you’re not jumping up and down yelling “You will always be a loser” 33 times at the end of that song.
+Attend a TA show and stand up front (have those earplugs ready; there are sometimes THREE guitars thrashing onstage) and see if you’re not jumping up and down yelling “You will always be a loser” 33 times at the end of that song.

 But you may want to back off a bit if Patrick does “The Battle of Hampton Roads” for an encore.
 It’s easier to hear vocals if you’re not up front, and it helps if you are familiar with the lyrics ahead of time.
 It’s a long song (remember those jams you used to do with the guys, like “Suite Judy Blue Eyes” and “Country Girl”?) that starts out with just Patrick and a guitar and builds to a passionate crescendo that will leave you wrung out at the end.
 This is performance, and it is songwriting, and it is rock’n’roll.
 I dare you to say otherwise once you’ve seen this band live.